ayushnag/sophy/notebooks/sophy_ayush.md

 #### GeoPandas and GeoJSON
 - GeoJSON is an open-source format for encoding a variety of geographic data structures such as Lines, Polygons, Inner/Outer Rings, etc
-- Similar to the popular ESRI shape file but it's open source.
+- Similar to the popular ESRI shape file, but it's open source.
 It can also be easily modified and created with python/shapely
 - GeoPandas allows for geospatial queries with GeoJSON's and DataFrames
 - For example PIP calculations can be done with a geospatial join using .contains(), .within(), .join(), etc.
 - GeoPandas also allows for indexing GeoJSON's for speeding up queries.
 [This example](https://geoffboeing.com/2016/10/r-tree-spatial-index-python/) shows R-Tree Spatial Indexing in GeoPandas
 #### SpatiaLite?
 -  Open-source extension to SQLite that allows for spatial data (like GeoJSON shapes) to be stored and queried from
-- Has all the functionality of sqlite so it doesn't narrow the usability of the database
+- Has all the functionality of sqlite, so it doesn't narrow the usability of the database
-- This will only be used if we decide to decide to keep shape files in the database for query use.
+- This will only be used if we decide to keep shape files in the database for query use.
 Otherwise just labeling data serves the same purpose of having geospatial queries
 #### Point Inside Polygon (PIP)
 - Large amounts of data will need to be processed with PIP
 - All data entries will be labeled with a zone (STZ, SAZ, etc.) and sector which could be expensive
-- An alternative is to store the shapes and calcualte PIP at runtime
+- An alternative is to store the shapes and calculate PIP at runtime
-  - However this is a runtime cost whereas I am trying to optimize for insert time costs
+  - However, this is a runtime cost whereas I am trying to optimize for insert time costs
   - This also adds complexity for the users since they need to understand what a polygon/shapefile is and how to use them in queries

 ### Southern Ocean Fronts and Sectors